 Anaemia - A reduction in the haemoglobin level in the blood.
-Haemoglobin normally carries oxygen to all the body's tissues.
+Haemoglobin is found in red blood cells and carries oxygen to all the body's tissues.
 Anaemia causes tiredness, paleness and sometimes shortness of breath.

 Antibiotic - A group of drugs used to prevent or treat infections.